nixworks/public/news/2005/02/8/README.md

 ##### Tobacco
 ### [ A ban on tobacco smoking in public places begins in Cuba. ](/news/2005/02/8/a-ban-on-tobacco-smoking-in-public-places-begins-in-cuba.md)
-_Context: smokers, Cuba, tobacco_
+_Context: tobacco, smokers, Cuba_

 ##### China
 ### [ In China, the Ministry of Agriculture announces that it has developed a vaccine against bird flu spreading to humans ](/news/2005/02/8/in-china-the-ministry-of-agriculture-announces-that-it-has-developed-a-vaccine-against-bird-flu-spreading-to-humans.md)
-_Context: vaccine, Avian flu virus, China_
+_Context: China, vaccine, Avian flu virus_

 ##### Government
 ### [ The parliament in Greece elects Karolos Papoulias as their new president for the next five-year term. ](/news/2005/02/8/the-parliament-in-greece-elects-karolos-papoulias-as-their-new-president-for-the-next-five-year-term.md)
-_Context: government, president, Karolos Papoulias, Greece_
+_Context: government, Greece, president, Karolos Papoulias_

 ##### Guyana
 ### [ In response to the floods in Guyana, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) launches a ](/news/2005/02/8/in-response-to-the-floods-in-guyana-the-united-nations-office-for-the-coordination-of-humanitarian-affairs-ocha-launches-a.md)